Skip to content

 Model Context Protocol (MCP)

 MCP runs separate tool servers (local processes) that the model can call through the assistant.
-That is how you connect scanners, issue trackers, internal HTTP APIs, or custom scripts without pasting everything into the prompt.
+That is how you connect scanners, issue trackers, your team’s web services, or custom scripts without pasting everything into the prompt.

 MCP is an open protocol.
 Your security review should focus on which servers and tools you allow on sensitive repositories.